windofthesky/presto/presto-docs/src/main/sphinx/sql/show-grants.rst

 List the grants for the current user on the specified table in the current catalog.

-Specifying ``ALL`` lists the grants for the current user on all the tables in all the schemas in the current catalog.
+Specifying ``ALL`` lists the grants for the current user on all the tables in all schemas of the current catalog.

 The command requires the current catalog to be set.